0xdefh/0xdefh.github.io/_posts/2024-07-05-OSINT Investigation Case 0x00.md

 | mymin.net | A    | 172.67.75.81           |

-By using VirusTotal I found TLS Cert and even more information on the domain: [VirusTotal s Information](https://www.virustotal.com/gui/domain/mymin.net/details) -> if you scroll down you will also find the `45.32.121.177` which is `mymin.net` true IP address
+By using VirusTotal I found TLS Cert and even more information on the domain: [VirusTotal s Information](https://www.virustotal.com/gui/domain/mymin.net/details) -> if you scroll down you will also find the `45.32.121.177` which is `mymin.net` true IP address.

+We verify this information by using Censys and Shodan to check whether this IP actually host the mymin.net website

 Later I'll show you how to find the true IP address behind cloudflare using another technique which I find that it is very fundamental and can be apply to any case.